oysteijo/npy_array/README.md

 ## Compilation/Install
 There is now a simple configure file provided (NOT autoconf/automake generated).
 From scratch:

-    ./configure
+    ./configure --prefix=/usr/local/
     make

-This will build a static library `libnpy_array.a` which can be linked in to your executable with the `-lnpy_array` option to the linker.
-Since this is such alpha stage, I do not recommend to install this.
+    sudo make install

+Please see the `INSTALL.md` file for further compilation options.

 ## Status
 This is written in a full hurry one afternoon, and then modified over some time.
 There isn't much of testing performed, and you can read the code to see what is does.
 All errors are written to STDERR.
-Consider this alpha.
 So, reading and writing of both `.npy` and `.npz` files seems to work OK -- some obvious bugs of course --

 ## TODO
  * Bugfixes